Sheila Fortune Foundation

 Application Success Factors

-Since the foundation is currently not accepting new applications, the following reflects what the foundation has historically looked for and what existing grantees should emphasize:
+Since the foundation has not been accepting new applications in recent years, the following reflects what the foundation has historically looked for and what existing grantees should emphasise:

-Measurable Impact: The foundation prioritizes "measurable program delivery and breadth of reach."
-Successful programs demonstrate clear outcomes through both quantitative measures (number of children served, frequency of participation, scholarships awarded) and qualitative measures (artist anecdotes, progress notes, feedback from children and parents).
+Measurable Impact: The foundation prioritises "measurable programme delivery and breadth of reach."
+Successful programmes demonstrate clear outcomes through both quantitative measures (number of children served, frequency of participation, scholarships awarded) and qualitative measures (artist anecdotes, progress notes, feedback from children and parents).

-Youth Development Indicators: The foundation values programs that foster:
+Youth Development Indicators: The foundation values programmes that foster:

 • Self-definition and identity development